ManlyMouse/PHYS4130-S26/FinalProjects/Emma/Writeup.md

                 child_index += 1
 ```

 The second most important function is the function subdivide.
 This is the function that is creating the structure of the tree.
-If a node is not a leaf or a node is at the maximum depth, it will not subdivide.
+If a node is not a leaf or is at the maximum depth, it will not subdivide.
 If it is a leaf node and it isn't at the maximum depth, then the node can be subdivided and given child nodes.
 Eight new nodes are created inside of the parent node's spatial region and their centers and size are calculated.
 The children nodes inherit the parent's parameters and are then assigned to the parent's child array.
 The subdivision is now complete.

 ```python
 node = root